housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 <span class="token keyword">import</span> <span class="token punctuation">{</span> ComponentB <span class="token punctuation">}</span> <span class="token keyword">from</span> <span class="token string">'../component/component-b'</span><span class="token punctuation">;</span>
 <span class="token keyword">import</span> <span class="token punctuation">{</span> ComponentC <span class="token punctuation">}</span> <span class="token keyword">from</span> <span class="token string">'../component/component-c'</span><span class="token punctuation">;</span></code></pre></figure>

-  <p>We can also use <code>index.ts</code> files to re-export components (or any exports).
+  <p>We also have the option to use <code>index.ts</code> files to re-export components (or any exports).
 This files are sometimes referred to as <i>barrel</i> files and allow us to simplify how we can import exports into something like this:</p>

   <figure class="highlight"><pre class=" language-javascript"><code class=" language-javascript" data-lang="javascript"><span class="token keyword">import</span> <span class="token punctuation">{</span> ComponentA<span class="token punctuation">,</span> ComponentB<span class="token punctuation">,</span> ComponentC <span class="token punctuation">}</span> <span class="token keyword">from</span> <span class="token string">'../component'</span><span class="token punctuation">;</span></code></pre></figure>

   <p>Although we use the latter approach in this article, there is no <i>correct</i> way to export and import modules, components, or any exports.
-It's always a matter of preference.</p>
+It is always a matter of preference.</p>
 </aside>

 By default, Angular CLI allows us to import using absolute imports (`import ComponentA from 'src/app/component'`).
 Since all of our files live within the `app` directory, we can modify our `baseUrl` in `tsconfig.json` to import directly from `app` and not `src/app`: